OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 services provided at parks, based on combining data from the City of Minneapolis and Hennepin County.

-With that accomplised, the team now wants to build a way for individuals and residents to be able to submit their own activities, and for folks to be able to use this platform via text messaging.
+With that accomplished, the team now wants to build a way for individuals and residents to be able to submit their own activities, and for folks to be able to use this platform via text messaging.